Layalchristine24/Layalchristine24.github.io/content/blog/fonts/index.md

 ---
-title: "Style your site typography"
-subtitle: "Use an embedded font (no CSS required!), rely on system fonts reliably using Tachyons, or bring your own font files- your choice."
+author: Alison Hill
+categories:
+- Theme Features
+date: "2021-01-27"
+draft: false
-excerpt: "This theme offers three ways to customize your site's fonts.
+excerpt: This theme offers three ways to customize your site's fonts.
 Choose from 6 embedded font options, including 3 serif and 3 sans-serif fonts, or rely on system fonts with reliable fallbacks using Tachyons.
-You may also bring your own font files (CSS required!)."
+You may also bring your own font files (CSS required!).
-date: 2021-01-27
-author: "Alison Hill"
-draft: false
+layout: single
+subtitle: Use an embedded font (no CSS required!), rely on system fonts reliably using Tachyons, or bring your own font files- your choice.
 tags:
 - style
-categories:
-  - Theme Features
-# layout options: single, single-sidebar
-layout: single
+title: Style your site typography
 ---

 As with [color themes](../color-themes), you can completely customize your site's fonts within minutes of creating a new site.
 How you do it depends on how much control and customization you need.